traefik/plugindemo/readme.md

 # Configuration data for your plugin.
 # This is mandatory,
-# and Traefik Pilot will try to execute the plugin with the data you provide as part of its startup validity tests.
+# and Plugins Catalog will try to execute the plugin with the data you provide as part of its startup validity tests.
 testData:
   Headers:
     Foo: Bar